Yukon Northern Lights Tour: 4 Days in Whitehorse

 How to book

-Use the options below to begin your booking or review the waiver and booking terms before reserving your seat.
-The booking button opens our secure online booking system in a new window, where you can select your preferred departure date.
+Use the options below to book your place or review the waiver and booking terms before reserving.
+The booking button opens Aspire Canada Tours’ secure booking system, where you can select your preferred departure date and make the required payment.

 Four days in the Yukon can leave you with more than photographs.
 They can leave you with a stronger sense of the North, its wildlife, and the quiet drama of aurora season.